hiroru/coreos_cloudinit/README.md

 # CoreOS cluster cloud-init fix

 ## Description
-This script was created to fill the gap by the lack of meta-data service on the Adam's Public Cloud.
+These scripts were created to fill the gap by the lack of meta-data service on the Adam's Public Cloud.

 ## How to use it
 To properly deploy a CoreOS Cluster in the Adam's Openstack just follow the next few steps: